Hamdan772/asl-translator/README.md

 ### Step 1: Enter Training Mode
 ```
-Press T → See "🎓 LEARNING MODE ACTIVATED" with number key guide
+Press 1 → See "🎓 TRAINING MODE ACTIVATED" with number key guide
 ```

 ### Step 2: Select a Letter Using Number Keys
 ```
-1. Press 1 to start with letter B (key 1 = B/L/V)
+1. Press 4 to start with letter B (key 4 = B/L/V)
-2. Press 1 again to cycle to L
+2. Press 4 again to cycle to L
-3. Press 1 again to cycle to V ✓ (victory sign)
+3. Press 4 again to cycle to V ✓ (victory sign)
-4. You'll see: "Key 1: B → L → V"
+4. You'll see: "Key 4: B → L → V"
             "Now training: V"
 ```